PARTNERSHIP / SPONSORSHIP OPPORTUNITIES

-Over the past two years, the awards have driven thousands of donations to the charities who entered, over 112,000 members of the public viewing and voting for their favourite films, generated over 250 pieces of PR coverage and created a reached over 15 million social media accounts around the world.
+Over the past 5 years, the awards have driven hundreds of thousands of pounds donations to the charities who have entered.
+Over 250,000 members of the public have viewed and voted for their favourite films, generated thousands of pieces of PR coverage and created a reached over 100 million social media accounts around the world.
 Engaging celebrities, driving views of the charities’ films and creating conversation.

 Challenging the concept of how to create a compelling charity video, the winners were awarded for their innovative ways of telling their stories.